persidastricl/persidastricl/README.md

 (into ht {:a 5 :b 7})

 ;; TODO: more examples
+;; NOTE: there is also not some syntactic sugar around common lisp maps

+ %{:a 1 :b 2} ;; a common lisp hash-table

+ ;; this will define a common lisp hash-table when the syntax is turned on
 ```

 Functions for creating various types of common lisp data structures for ease of interop